samaddy/samaddy.github.io/learn/Silverskin-challenge/C_A_P_A_S-security-assessment-report.md

 ![application-id-enum-intruder-setup](Evidence/application-id-enum-intruder-setup.png)

 6. Start the attack, and observe that Burp Intruder successfully enumerates a range of application IDs, showing both accessible and potentially unauthorized application data.

+## Conclusion

+The findings from this assessment highlight a series of critical vulnerabilities in the C.A.P.A.S. application that expose it to a wide range of potential attacks.
+The improper handling of JWT tokens, the lack of proper access control mechanisms, and weaknesses in input validation and error handling create significant risks for unauthorized access, privilege escalation, and data integrity breaches.

+Given that C.A.P.A.S. deals with sensitive cyber attack permissions, any compromise of these vulnerabilities could have severe consequences, including unauthorized access to attack plans, manipulation of attack data, and the potential for launching cyber attacks using compromised systems.
+The combination of these issues makes the application highly vulnerable to both external and internal threats.

+Immediate remediation is necessary to address these issues.
+Implementing stronger access controls, enhancing input validation, improving error handling, and adding protections against brute-force and XSS attacks will significantly improve the security posture of the C.A.P.A.S. application.
+These measures will help ensure that only authorized users can interact with sensitive data, maintain the confidentiality of the attack information, and preserve the trust in the application as a secure platform for managing cyber attack permissions.

+By addressing these vulnerabilities promptly, C.A.P.A.S. can mitigate the risk of a successful attack and ensure the integrity and security of the application in future operations.